-Once you get used to it, it becomes a simple and natural part of everyday meals.
+Once you get used to cooking rice properly, it becomes a simple and natural part of everyday meals.

 What You Need